 Reliable Contingency Staffing

-In the event of a strike, we will arrange for their travel and housing (a daunting undertaking you shouldn’t have to handle), and effectively communicate with your leadership team, regulators and other full-time staff to ensure your facility can continue to serve the community with the quality care it deserves.
+In the event of a strike, we will leverage our technology systems to quickly and efficiently deploy the contingency staff you need.
+We will arrange for their travel and housing (a daunting undertaking you shouldn’t have to handle), and effectively communicate with your leadership team, regulators and other full-time staff to ensure your facility can continue to serve the community with quality care while you focus on quickly resolving the dispute.

 Among the specialties we can fill include: